vortex314/mqtt2serial/README.md.md

   * it sends out a loopback message to itself, to check the E2E connectivity with MQTT
   * it automatically resubscribes to his own destination based on hostname
   * it stops all publishes until a connection is reliably present
-  *  it's reactive stream driven based nanoAkka ( see : [https://github.com/vortex314/nanoAkka/blob/master/README.md](https://github.com/vortex314/nanoAkka/blob/master/README.md) )
+  *  it's reactive stream driven based on [nanoAkka](https://github.com/vortex314/nanoAkka/blob/master/README.md)
   * it should work on any Arduino having a serial or USB CDC connection.
 Anyway on those in my possession

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDQ3NDM5NDEsLTM0NDg4NDMzOCw5ND
+eyJoaXN0b3J5IjpbMjA5MTYyMDE3OCwtMzQ0ODg0MzM4LDk0Mj
-IwMTY3NywtNjE4Mzc0MjUwLC0xMjkzOTA4NzYwLDE5Nzc5MzQ2
+AxNjc3LC02MTgzNzQyNTAsLTEyOTM5MDg3NjAsMTk3NzkzNDY3
-NzldfQ==
+OV19
 -->